googlecodelabs/cloud-nebulous-serverless/README.md

 The app uses the [Flask](https://flask.palletsprojects.com) micro web framework.
 When deploying locally, the [Flask development server](https://flask.palletsprojects.com/en/master/server) &mdash; also see [its docs](https://flask.palletsprojects.com/server) &mdash; is used.
 As an application, you're likely to deploy to either App Engine or Cloud Run, depending on whether your app is containerized.
 Since this "app" only has a single purpose/function, it is also reasonable to deploy it to Cloud Functions.

-App Engine is for users who wish to deploy a traditional web stack (LAMP, MEAN, etc.) application direct from source without knowledge of containers, Docker, nor `Dockerfile`s.
+App Engine is for users who wish to deploy a traditional web stack (LAMP, MEAN, etc.) application direct from source without knowledge of containers, Docker, or `Dockerfile`s.
 Cloud Run is similar but for applications that are explicitly containerized, freeing you from language, library, or binary restrictions.
 Cloud Functions is for deploying simple microservices like ours, and its Python runtime sends Flask request objects directly to deployed functions.

 When running on App Engine or Cloud Functions, this sample app uses the default web server that comes with those services (`gunicorn`).
 For Cloud Run, developers must start their own web server; this sample app again chooses Flask's development server (but can be configured to your server of choice; `gunicorn` can be enabled if uncommented in the configuration.